 Portugal produces 50% of the worlds cork, so you’ll see it everywhere.
-I was so confused at first, until I found this out!
+I was so confused at first until I found this out!
 There are postcards, bags, shoes, basically everything you can think of made with cork, so if you ever dreamed of a cork handbag, now’s the time to get it.

 There’s a whole shop that just sells tinned fish

-Lisbon hasn’t been overtaken by large department stores, and is still home to a number of speciality and unique shops.
+Lisbon hasn’t been overtaken by large department stores and is still home to a number of specialty and unique shops.
 Conserveira de Lisboa sells only tinned fish.
 The cash register is the same one that was used in the 1930s and there are around 70 varieties of tinned fish in the store at any time, depending on the season.
 The shop works with a biologist to maintain sustainable fishing practices, so that Portugal’s love affair with tinned fish, and their shop, can continue to prosper.